Nahiduzzaman8/Exam---01---Template-convert-into-Django/readme.md

-project folder is 'main'.
-working on project level static, template folder. divided into some apps.each app have spesific views and urls file. all urls are added into single urls(main) file.
+📁 Project Structure

+Root folder: main

+Centralized static/ and templates/ directories.

+Project divided into multiple apps.

+Each app contains its own views.py and urls.py.

+All app URLs are included in a single main/urls.py file for centralized routing.